xplodingeggo/rl-profiles-linux/systemd/README.md

 ## What it does

-`rl-pfp-watcher.sh` polls `pgrep -f RocketLeague.exe` every 5 seconds —
+`rl-pfp-watcher.sh` checks for process using `pgrep -f RocketLeague.exe` every 5 seconds
-that's the real Proton process, not the launcher/wrapper processes around it (Launcher.exe, steam.exe, python's waitforexitandrun, etc):

 - Process appears, no overlay running yet -> starts `rl-pfp start --no-prompt` in the background.
 - Process disappears, overlay still running -> kills it cleanly